Server-Side CORS Configuration & Header Management

 Wildcard Configuration Risks & Security Boundaries

 Permissive CORS policies introduce severe attack surfaces.
 Access-Control-Allow-Origin: * explicitly blocks credential requests per WHATWG specification.
-This prevents authenticated data exfiltration but leaves public endpoints exposed.
+This prevents authenticated data exfiltration but leaves public endpoints exposed to cross-origin reads.

-Misconfigured wildcards enable CSRF amplification.
+Misconfigured wildcards enable CSRF amplification on endpoints that rely on cookies for authentication.
 Attackers can leverage cross-origin reads to harvest publicly exposed metadata.
 Combine wildcard policies with strict Content-Type validation and rate limiting.

 Separate public API endpoints from authenticated routes.
 Apply restrictive origin allowlists to internal services.
 Implement automated policy scanning in CI/CD pipelines to detect regression.